MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-VII-Bureau-Industry-Security-Department-Commerce/subchapter-C-Export-Administration-Regulations/part-772-Definitions-Terms/section-772.1.md

 For the most current list of MDE, see Appendix 1, (Nonrecurring Cost Recoupment Charges for Major Defense Equipment) to DoD 5105.38-M, “Security Assistance Management Manual (SAMM),” dated 04/30/2012, available online at *http://www.dsca.osd.mil/samm/ESAMM/Appendix01.htm.*

-*Access information.* Information that allows access to encrypted technology or encrypted software in an unencrypted form.
+*Access information.* For purposes of § 734.19(a), information that allows access to encrypted technology or encrypted software in an unencrypted form.
 Examples include decryption keys, network access codes, and passwords.

 *Accessories.* These are associated items for any “component,” “end item,” or “system,” and which are not necessary for their operation, but which enhance their usefulness or effectiveness.
 For example, for a riding lawnmower, “accessories” and “attachments” will include the bag to capture the cut grass, and a canopy to protect the operator from the sun and rain.
 For purposes of this definition, “accessories” and “attachments” are the same.